-The Australia fisheries infrastructure market size is anticipated to exhibit a growth rate (CAGR) of 16.80% during 2025-2033.
+The Australia fisheries infrastructure market size reached USD 666.7 Million in 2024.
+Looking forward, the market is expected to reach USD 2,697.1 Million by 2033, exhibiting a growth rate (CAGR) of 16.80% during 2025-2033.
 The market is boosted by growing demand for seafood, advances in technology, and government initiatives.
 Growing exports to Asia and the use of sustainable aquaculture also help the market grow.
 Strategic investments in infrastructure are needed to fulfill these rising demands.
 All these factors together boost the Australia fisheries infrastructure market share.

 Report Attribute